mmacy/osrlib-dotnet/README.md

         };
 }

 // Start the battle.
-This will fire the EncounterStarted event we
-// subscribed to above, and since we set this encounter to resolve all
+This will fire the EncounterStarted event we subscribed to above, and since we set
-// combat automatically with AutoBattleEnabled, each member of both
+// this encounter to resolve all combat automatically with AutoBattleEnabled, each member of both parties
-// parties takes turns attacking each other until one side has been
+// takes turns attacking each other until one side has been defeated. encounter.StartEncounter();
-// defeated.
-encounter.StartEncounter();
 ```